ratnanil/Songs/Readme.md

 \end{chorus}
 ```

 - This is not a valid latex environment *yet*.
 To make it so, I use the package `tcolorbox`.
-With the following three lines, I add create an evironment named chorus
+With the following three lines, I add create an environment named chorus
 ```
 \usepackage{tcolorbox}
 \tcbuselibrary{skins} % optional I think